Stars Die

 - 0 % negative mentions

-The emotional aspect of the game is highlighted by its touching endings, which resonate deeply with players.
-However, some users feel that the inclusion of philosophical elements detracts from the overall impact, suggesting that a more straightforward approach would have been more effective.
+Players find the game emotionally impactful, particularly praising its touching endings.
+However, some feel that the inclusion of philosophical elements detracts from the overall experience, suggesting that a more straightforward approach would have been preferable.

 “The game features touching endings that resonate deeply with players.”